Knowing when to seek help for your teenager’s anxiety

 “Our son is a sophomore in high school.
 While he’s always been somewhat nervous in social situations, he has completely stopped joining any social activities with friends or classmates.
 He claims to be happy staying in doing his schoolwork and watching videos online.”

-Complete withdrawal from social life is a red flag in these quarantined circumstances.
-His life has gotten even smaller as a result of his fear.
-When anxiety starts limiting significant aspects of a teenager’s world, as is the case here, then I suggest speaking with a mental health professional.
+Complete withdrawal from social life is a red flag in these circumstances.
+His life has gotten smaller as a result of his fear.
+When anxiety starts limiting aspects of a teenager’s world, as is the case here, it is best to speak to a mental health professional.

 Example 3: Graduation and beyond